 Coffee, Bagel, Donut Day.
-Every Friday morning except during publicized breaks, the GSA offers donuts, bagels, and coffee in the GSA office at the South Silo room 253.
+Every Friday morning except during publicized breaks, the GSA offers donuts, bagels, and coffee in the GSA office at Walker Hall.
 It's a good way to meet graduate students from other departments.
 For more information, go to http://gsa.ucdavis.edu.